bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 Cgroup cpu limit: /sys/fs/cgroup/cpu/cpu.cfs_quota_us" is found in this file

 We need both because it has to be passed as percentage to BOINC preference file.
-We created a “global_prefs_override.xml”.
-BOINC overrides its default setting if it finds this file exists in the same directory where it starts
+We create a “global_prefs_override.xml”.
+BOINC overrides its default setting if it finds this file exists in the same directory where it starts.

 * 2. Changing the way BOINC sees node utilization:
 On local machines, since BOINC is running on the same kernel as other applications, it can see all the running processes and utilization.
 Boinc calculates the process utilization for BOINC-processes and non-BOINC processes and suspends itself if the non-BOINC utilization is high.
 This way does not work when boinc runs inside a container because it can only see processes running inside the container.
-However, any process inside a container can see node-level utilization.
+However, any process inside a container can see node-level utilization in proc/stat.
 We use this information to change the way BOINC calculates non-BOINC utilization.

-* Our method:
+* Our method :
 Non-boinc utilization = total node utilization - boinc utilization

-To simulate existing workload running on the cluster, we have used the Linux utility called sysbench.
+To simulate existing workload (primary application) running on the cluster, we have used the Linux utility called sysbench.
 Sysbench runs in a container on the cluster, acting as the primary workload and BOINC's priority will be to not harm the performance of sysbench.

 ### Acceptance criteria
 * BOINC image that can be successfully deployed on MOC.